maky-hnou/Dog_Breed_Classifier_API/README.md

 - `Dog_Breed_Classifier/migrations/`: the folder containing the migration files.
 - `Dog_Breed_Classifier_API/`: the folder that contains the api settings and the urls.
 - `media/`: the folder where the uploaded images will be saved.
-- `templates/`: the contains the HTML, CSS and Javscript files.
+- `templates/`: the folder that contains the HTML, CSS and Javscript files.